 - Advocate for health and governmental policies that advance PT practice

 - Recruit, mentor, and retain members and leaders

 - Increase public awareness of the practice of PT

 - Improve the reimbursement climate for PT services

 - Advance the financial plan and organizational structure to provide resources necessary to achieve OPTA’s goals

-These goals were developed as part of the OPTA Strategic Plan in 2011.
+These goals were developed as part of the OPTA Strategic Plan and last updated May 2015.